www.scantips.com

 where L is the scene luminance, S is the ISO sensitivity, and K is a constant typically 12.5.

-The only purpose here is to just show there is a formula where ISO adjusts the scene luminance to match a proper exposure with the camera settings expressed as EV.
+This formula matches ISO and the scene luminance to the exposure of the camera settings expressed as EV.
 We don't have to know it, but it is how light meters work.
-Meter results show one of the setting combinations, or some meters can show the EV number too.
+The meter result shows one of the Equivalent EV setting combinations.
+Some meters can show the EV number.

 Log₂ computes the exponent of 2, which (in the camera case) is EV (Exposure Value).
 The EV formula EV = log₂(N²/t) does not mention ISO directly, but Yes, EV certainly and absolutely does have ISO figured into it, because it was ISO that determined the choice of the EV = log₂(N²/t) exposure settings of f/stop and shutter speed.